7 Tips to Save Money on PC Repairs

 7. Repairing and Replacing Your Motherboard

 Of all the problems you might experience when troubleshooting your PC, motherboard issues are perhaps the toughest to deal with.

-It isn’t just the fact that every component has to be stripped out and disconnected before you safely remove the motherboard; one wrong move with a screwdriver or even when putting the motherboard in the case and you’ll have to buy a replacement.
+It isn’t just the fact that every component must be stripped out and disconnected before you safely remove the motherboard.
+One wrong move with a screwdriver or even when putting the motherboard in the case and you’ll be buying a replacement.

 There are, of course, some simple motherboard-related issues.
-BIOS problems are often related to jumpers or the motherboard battery, and these can generally be resolved with careful perusal of the motherboard manual.
+BIOS problems are often related to jumpers or the motherboard battery and typically resolved by referring to the motherboard manual.

 Easily Make Simple PC Repairs and Save Money

 Perhaps we’re making it harder for the tech support industry to earn a living, but we’d rather help develop a new generation of self-sufficient individuals who can repair their kit without the fear of 1s and 0s clouding their judgment.